cyrill-martin/kmapper.com/sites/_en/prototyping.md

 image: circles_en_lato-2-color.png
 ---

-Based on your data and information architecture, you will receive a usable prototype application to validate your concept and iteratively adapt it:
+Based on your data and information architecture, you will receive a working prototype application to validate your concept and iteratively adapt it:

 - securely hosted in the cloud
 - accessible via browser, no own infrastructure required